[Last updated September 2022]

-- Pay, with Florida ranking 46th nationally for teacher salaries and education staff professionals are paid below the national poverty level
+- Pay, with Florida ranking in the bottom five nationally for teacher salaries and many of our education staff professionals earning poverty wages.

 Too many politicians treat public schools and the people who work in them as punching bags.
-When the profession is attacked daily; when the contribution teachers make to students and communities goes unrecognized; when bureaucrats who’ve never spent a day in a classroom tell teachers how to do their job — then it becomes difficult to attract and retain dedicated and qualified education professionals.
+When the profession is repeatedly attacked; when the contribution teachers make to students and communities goes unrecognized; when bureaucrats who’ve never spent a day in a classroom tell teachers how to do their job — then it becomes difficult to attract and retain dedicated and qualified education professionals.

-Most concerning, this shortage robs our students of the opportunity to learn and puts their safety at risk.
-Districts are dealing with the teacher shortages in classrooms by hiring untrained teachers with temporary certificates as well as large numbers of substitutes and permanent substitutes.
+This shortage robs our students of the opportunity to learn and puts their safety at risk.
+Districts deal with teacher shortages in classrooms by hiring untrained teachers with temporary certificates as well as large numbers of substitutes and permanent substitutes.
 Shortages among bus drivers, counsellors, school resource officers and other education staff professionals threaten the safety and well-being of our students.

 A worsening problem